-This Slow Cooker Spaghetti Sauce recipe is the perfect, slow cooked, thick, rich, flavorful meat sauce for spaghetti, lasagna, baked ziti, you name it!
-The crockpot does all the work for you and delivers a sauce that any Italian grandmother would be proud of!
+This Slow Cooker Spaghetti Sauce recipe is the perfect, slow cooked, thick, rich, flavorful meat sauce, and the crock pot does all the work for you!

 Ok, time for some real talk.
 If I’m making spaghetti, 90% of the time I open a jar of pasta sauce, heat it, and stir in some browned ground beef.
 It’s easy, convenient, and there are some seriously delicious jarred sauces out there.

-And this recipe makes a ton.
+This crockpot spaghetti sauce recipe makes a ton.
 You can seriously feed 8 to 10 people.
-And while most of us aren’t feeding that many folks for supper every night, I haven’t scaled this recipe down for a few reasons.
+And while most of us aren’t feeding that many folks for supper every night, I don’t recommend scaling this recipe down for a few reasons:

-To start, it freezes and reheats beautifully.
-Store any leftovers in an airtight freezer container or bag and you’ve got sauce done for another busy weeknight.
+- To start, it freezes and reheats beautifully.
+Store any leftovers in a freezer-safe, airtight containers or bags, and you’ve got sauce done for another busy weeknight.
+Simply thaw and reheat!

-It’s also great for sharing with friends.
-This sauce is so decadent and delicious, you’ll want to show off your cooking prowess by packaging it up and sharing with family and friends.
-And you can even tell them it’s a secret recipe to make it sound super special.
+- It’s also great for sharing with friends.
+This sauce is so decadent and delicious, you’ll want to show off your cooking prowess by packaging it up and sharing it with family and friends.
+And, you can even tell them it’s a secret recipe to make it sound super special.
 I won’t tell the truth.

-This recipe works great in perfect round numbers.
-You don’t have any half cans of ingredients or random onion pieces leftover in the fridge.
-I love recipes like that and scaling this one down would mean you’d have some extra stuff hanging around that you’d need to finding something to do with.
+- This recipe works great in perfect round numbers.
+You don’t have any half cans of ingredients or random onion pieces left over in the fridge.
+I love recipes like that.
+Scaling this one down would mean you’d have some extra stuff hanging around that you’d need to find something to do with.

 Slow Cooker Spaghetti Sauce